You’re in a hurry and rushing out the door to work, and you realize your windshield is covered in ice.

-Get your defrosters going
+1. Get your defrosters going

-Turn the heat up to the maximum, direct all the heat to the defrosters, and put the blower fan on the highest speed.
+Turn the heat up to the maximum, direct all the heat to the defrosters and put the blower fan on the highest speed.
 Turn on your rear defroster as well.
 Crack the windows slightly for better air circulation.
 The warmer you can make it inside your car, the faster the ice will soften and melt.

 Pro tip: If the car door lock is frozen too, try putting a little hand sanitizer or Vaseline on the key, or spray some de-icer in there.
 You can also try heating the key up with a lighter, but don’t do this if there’s any plastic on the key.
 Never force the lock—you could break off the key.

-Use a good ice scraper
+2. Own a good ice scraper

 Use a de-icing solution

-You can also make your own, by mixing 1/3 water and 2/3 isopropyl alcohol in a spray bottle.
+You can also make your own by mixing one-third water and two-thirds isopropyl alcohol in a spray bottle.
 Spray plenty of it on the ice, let it react, then scrape the slush off.
-This mixture will work at temperatures down to 5 degrees Fahrenheit.
+This mixture will work at temperatures down to five degrees Fahrenheit.